 Google may also respond to casual takedown requests.
 Suspicious negative content, such as fake reviews or shady blog posts, should raise red flags with Google’s indexing algorithm.
 Google itself can be contacted with a request to remove negative search results that are damaging your online reputation.
 Takedown requests do not always work, however, so there is another method to restoring your reputation.

-The other method mentioned above is Online Reputation Management.
+The other method is Online Reputation Management in the form of a positive content blitz.
 Businesses often rely on the Web to connect with customers.
 Their online reputations are critical for continued growth.
 Celebrities and public figures also depend on positive reputations; a disgruntled former employee, an angry customer, or someone with a grudge can easily ruin an online reputation with a few keystrokes.

 What can you do in these situations?
 It’s time to call in professional help.
 Online Reputation Management (RM for short) is the principle of restoring damaged reputations using proven content development strategies.